Noncommutative Geometry and Conformal Geometry. I. Local Index Formula and Conformal Invariants: Abstract

 \section{Abstract}

-This paper is the first of a series of papers on noncommutative geometry and conformal geometry.
-In this paper, elaborating on ideas of Connes and Moscovici, we establish a local index formula in conformal-diffeomorphism invariant geometry.
-The existence of such a formula was pointed out by Moscovici~\cite{Mo:LIFTST}.
-Another main result is the construction of a huge class of global conformal invariants taking into account the action of the group of conformal diffeomorphisms (i.e., the conformal gauge group).
-These invariants are not of the same type as the conformal invariants considered by Spyros Alexakis in his solution of the Deser-Schwimmer conjecture.
-The arguments in this paper rely on various tools from noncommutative geometry, although ultimately the main results are stated in a differential-geometric fashion.
-In particular, a crucial use is made of the conformal invariance of the Connes-Chern character of conformal Dirac spectral triple of Connes-Moscovici~\cite{CM:TGNTQF}.
+This paper is part of a series of articles on noncommutative geometry and conformal geometry.
+In this paper, we reformulate the local index formula in conformal geometry in such a way to take into account of the action of conformal diffeomorphisms.
+We also construct and compute a whole new family of geometric conformal invariants associated with conformal diffeomorphisms.
+This includes conformal invariants associated with equivariant characteristic classes.
+The approach of this paper involves using various tools from noncommutative geometry, such as twisted spectral triples and cyclic theory.
+An important step is to establish the conformal invariance of the Connes-Chern character of the conformal Dirac spectral triple of Connes-Moscovici.
+Ultimately, however, the main results of the paper are stated in a purely differential-geometric fashion.